magnos-code/magnos/docs/source/theory/background.rst

        \left[\hat{S}^z, \hat{S}^x\right] &= i\hbar \hat{S}^y
    \end{aligned}.

-The derivation of these commutation relations is discussed in reference textbooks of quatum mechanics books, see e.g. J. J. Sakurai and J. Napolitano, Modern Quantum Mechanics, second edition, Addison-Wesley Pearson 2011.
+The derivation of these commutation relations is discussed in many quantum mechanics textbooks, see e.g. *J. J. Sakurai and J. Napolitano, Modern Quantum Mechanics, 2ed, Addison-Wesley Pearson 2011*.
-We also note that the commutation relations for the spin operators are analogous to those satisfied by the orbital angular momentum (see e.g. Georgi, LIE ALGEBRAS IN PARTICLE PHYSICS, Westview Press 1999 for details), and the latter can be directly derived writing the orbotal angular momentum in terms of position and momentum operators, :math:`\hat{\mathbf{L}} = \hat{\mathbf{r}} \times \hat{\mathbf{p}}`, and then explicitly computing the commutators in term of the standard canonical commutation relation  :math:`[{r}_i , p_j]=i\hbar\delta_{i,j}`.
+We also note that the commutation relations for the spin operators are analogous to those satisfied by the orbital angular momentum (see e.g. *H. Georgi, LIE ALGEBRAS IN PARTICLE PHYSICS, Westview Press 1999* for details), and the latter can be directly derived by writing the orbital angular momentum in terms of position and momentum operators, :math:`\hat{\mathbf{L}} = \hat{\mathbf{r}} \times \hat{\mathbf{p}}`, and then explicitly computing the commutators in term of the standard canonical commutation relation  :math:`[{r}_i , p_j]=i\hbar\delta_{i,j}`.

-These commutation relations mean that two or more components of the spin angular momentum are not simultaneously well-defined.
+These commutation relations mean that any two components of the spin angular momentum are not simultaneously well-defined.

 Total Spin operator
 +++++++++++++++++++++++++++++++